f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

 #.
 From the Primary Local Mirror Adddress drop-down, select the HA VLAN 30 address, and click the "Update" button:

    .. image:: ../images/image111.png

+Upon completion of this Task, both BIG-IPs should remain in an **ACTIVE** and **Standalone** state.
+We must establish the Device Trust in the next Task to successfully create our Active/Standby HA BIG-IP pair.

 To take advantage of Connection Mirroring, there are addtional BIG-IP configuration items to configure, specifically as it relates to the Virtual Server.
 We will address this configuration in Lab 3.